 These forecasts, and in particular the impact assessment accompanying the 2030 climate target plan, show that the energy mix of the future will be very different from the one today.
 The current energy infrastructure investments are clearly insufficient to transform and build the energy infrastructure of the future.
-This also means infrastructure needs to be in place to support this European energy transition, including rapid electrification, scaling up of renewable electricity generation, the increased use of renewable and low-carbon gases, energy system integration and a higher uptake of innovative solutions.
-Given the role of clean hydrogen in the decarbonisation and as energy carrier and storage for an integrated energy system, the lack of dedicated energy infrastructure for hydrogen would negatively affect the pathway to climate neutrality, especially for the decarbonisation of the industry sectors that have limited decarbonisation options available.
-19
+This also means infrastructure needs to be in place to support this European energy transition, including rapid electrification, scaling up of renewable electricity generation, the increased use of renewable and lowcarbon gases, energy system integration and a higher uptake of innovative solutions.
+Given the role of clean hydrogen in the decarbonisation and as energy carrier and storage for an integrated energy system, the lack of dedicated energy infrastructure for hydrogen would negatively affect the pathway to climate neutrality, especially for the decarbonisation of the industry sectors that have limited decarbonisation options available.20

 Trans-European cross-border energy infrastructures have to make a more important contribution to build and establish the cross-border infrastructure necessary for achieving climate neutrality.
-A recent JRC study assessing the impacts of replacing coal with non-CO2-emitting resources, mainly onshore wind power, by 2030 concludes that, in a power system largely based on renewables electricity, interconnectors are "a definitive enabler, not only of market integration, but also of a path towards a renewables-based power system" Investments to upgrade the electricity interconnections between European regions, within the EU but also with neighbouring countries, by 53 GW would have the potential to reduce the carbon footprint of the European power system by more than a quarter in 2030.
+A recent JRC study assessing the impacts of replacing coal with non-CO2-emitting resources, mainly onshore wind power, by 2030 concludes that, in a power system largely based on renewables electricity, interconnectors are "a definitive enabler, not only of market integration, but also of a path towards a renewables-based power system"21.
+Investments to upgrade the electricity interconnections between European regions, within the EU but also with neighbouring countries, by 53 GW would have the potential to reduce the carbon footprint of the European power system by more than a quarter in 2030.
 A more interconnected power system would require the deployment of significantly less renewable generation capacity as well as significantly less thermal backup capacity.
-These findings confirm earlier studies pointing to the need and benefits of a more interconnected energy systems to enable a decarbonised power system21.
+These findings confirm earlier studies pointing to the need and benefits of a more interconnected energy systems to enable a decarbonised power system22.
 Concerning the future gas infrastructure needs, the Commission's hydrogen strategy developed for DG ENER in the framework of the study "Impact of the use of the biomethane and hydrogen potential on trans-European infrastructure" (2019).
+20 COMMISSION STAFF WORKING DOCUMENT IMPACT ASSESSMENT, Stepping up Europe's power system based on the EUCO27 scenario using the METIS model, EUR 29203 EN, PublicationsOffice of the European Union, Luxembourg, 2018, ISBN 978-92-79-81888-2,doi:10.2760/751272, JRC111438; Faunhofer ISI (2014): Optimized pathways towards ambitious climate protection in the European electricity system (EU Long-term scenarios 2050 II), Final Report.

-19 COMMISSION STAFF WORKING DOCUMENT IMPACT ASSESSMENT, Stepping up Europe's 2030 climate ambition, SWD(2020) 176 final
+2030 climate ambition, SWD(2020) 176 final

-20 Kanellopoulos K., Kavvadias K., De Felice M., Wind and other CO2-free assets replacing coal in 2030, EUR 30343 EN, Publications Office of the European Union, Luxembourg, 2020, ISBN 978-92-76-21440-3, doi:10.2760/007407, JRC121605, p.
-2
+21 Kanellopoulos K., Kavvadias K., De Felice M., Wind and other CO2-free assets replacing coal in 2030, EUR 30343 EN, Publications Office of the European Union, Luxembourg, 2020, ISBN 978-92-76-21440-3, doi:10.2760/007407, JRC121605, p.
+2 22 Kanellopoulos K., Scenario analysis of accelerated coal phase-out by 2030A study on the European concluded that for the required deployment of hydrogen a large-scale infrastructure network is one important element that only the EU and the single market can offer.23